-For students of the Second Year taking Engineering.
+For all students of the Second Year Engineering except those in Civil Engineering.

 Circuit elements and their volt-ampere relationship as phasors at steady-state.
 Circuit analysis techniques using nodes and meshes.
-Steady-state single phase and threephase circuits.
+Steady-state single phase and three-phase circuits.
 Single phase transformers.
 Introduction to DC and AC machines.